As

 There

-is open from mid-June to mid-September, with sites for
+are two campgrounds in the park.
+Mazama Campground is open from mid-June to mid-September, with sites for

 tents, trailers and RVs.
 The campground, near Annie